maximlapitan/rasa_library_project/README.md

 > Check your email.
 It should be an email from <julia.vollbrecht@th-deg.de>.
 Inside this email you will be able to find instructions of registration.
 Good luck!

+Please note, that due to unknown rasa behaviour, this particular dialog doesn't work as planned anymore.
+Consider [nlu.yml](system/data/nlu.yml), [domain.yml](system/domain.yml) and [stories.yml](system/data/stories.yml) and check for yourselves that stories *should* work as intended.

 ### 1.5.5. exam_reg_procedure

 Part of the story